 As of today it has been one year since my last shower.
 Yes, I know that sounds crazy and a year ago I would have agreed with you.
 I was a regular showering guy for the first 26 years of my life.
 Well, maybe not every single day, but just about.

 So how does a regular showering guy end up going 365 days and counting without taking a shower?
-It started with a long bike ride across America to promote sustainability and eco-friendly living.
+It started with a long bike ride across the United States to promote sustainability and eco-friendly living.
 I set a bunch of rules for myself to follow to lead by example.
 The rule for water was that I could only harvest it from natural sources such as lakes, rivers, and rain or from wasted sources such as leaky faucets.
 And I kept track of exactly how much I used too, with an aim of showing just how little we need to get by.

 Here is a long detailed journal of my last few days on the streets.
 Sending love!